ChalmersGU-data-structure-courses/OpenDSA/RST/en/List/StackLinked.rst

 Elements are inserted and removed only from the head of the list.
 A header node is not used because no special-case code is required for lists of zero or one elements.
-Here is the complete linked stack implementation.

-.. codeinclude:: Lists/LStack
-   :tag: LStack1,LStack2

 Here is a visual representation for the linked stack.

-.. _LStackDiagram:

 .. inlineav:: lstackDiagramCON dgm
    :links: AV/List/lstackCON.css
    :scripts: AV/List/llist.js AV/List/lstackDiagramCON.js
    :align: center

+.. codeinclude:: ChalmersGU/LinkedStack
+   :tag: LinkedStackInit

 Linked Stack Push